-As your Board of Directors, we oversee Roper's efforts to continually create long-term value for you by efficiently executing our strategy through prudent risk management, disciplined capital deployment, sound strategic thinking, operational rigor, performance-driven compensation programs, effective talent and succession planning, adherence to the highest ethical standards and levels of integrity, and ongoing review and refinement of the Board's governance practices.
+As your Board of Directors, we oversee Roper's efforts to continually create sustainable long-term value for you.
+Together with our management team, we continuously enhance and efficiently execute our strategy through prudent risk management, disciplined capital deployment, sound strategic thinking, disciplined operational rigor, performance-driven compensation programs, effective talent and succession planning, adherence to the highest ethical standards and levels of integrity, and ongoing review and refinement of the Board's governance practices.